ab-emptycup/ab-emptycup.github.io/devlog/dec23-reboot.md

 Rest of the day spent on a couple of calls.
 The first was a mentoring call.
 During the call I figured that it would be very helpful for the team if create overview diagrams explaining the system at a highlevel giving a birds eye view of the dependencies, the control flow and abstraction heirarchies.

-The second was long call to discuss marketing strategy.
+The second was a long call to discuss marketing strategy.

 ### December 25